C.J. Stroud throws five TD passes, No. 11 Ohio State rolls

 THE TAKEAWAY

-Ohio State: This team can do it all, especially on offense with Stroud throwing the ball to a trio of top wide outs and Henderson running through huge holes.
+Ohio State: This team can do it all, especially on offense with Stroud throwing the ball to a trio of top wideouts and Henderson running through huge holes.
 The defense might have played its best game this season, giving up one play early.

 Rutgers: While it has made up little ground on Michigan, Michigan State, and Penn State since Schiano returned last year, it remains light years behind Ohio State in the Big Ten pecking order.
-They were seriously outplayed in all phases of the game, and certainly outcoached.
-Schiano’s decision to throw a pass on fourth-and-8 from its own 46 put Rutgers in a hole is never left.
+The Scarlet Knights were seriously outplayed in all phases of the game, and certainly outcoached.
+Schiano’s decision to throw a pass on fourth-and-8 from its own 46 put Rutgers in a hole it never left.

 POLL IMPLICATIONS

 Ohio State: The Buckeyes were outstanding on both sides of the ball.
-Expect for one long TD in the opening half it was a near perfect performance.
-If anyone losses or plays a poor game they are back in the Top 10.
+Except for one long TD in the opening half, it was a near-perfect performance.
+If anyone loses or plays a poor game, they are back in the Top 10.

 Rutgers: The Scarlet Knights were hoping to follow a strong showing in a loss against Michigan with a good game against the Buckeyes.
-The hope was a upset would get them a first spot in the poll since 2012.
+The hope was that an upset would get them a first spot in the poll since 2012.
 Obviously, they have a long way to go.

 UP NEXT: